 The City does not require the payment of impact fees for new development.
-However, the GRU requires the payment of connection charges in order to connect to their centralized water and wastewater systems.
+However, Gainesville Regional Utilities (GRU) requires the payment of connection charges in order to connect to their centralized water and wastewater systems.
 For residential development, those connection charges can be thousands of dollars per unit.

-On September 7, 2023, the City Commission approved Resolution Number 2023-806 which governs the City's ConnectFree Program.
-That program generates revenues for that can be used to subsidize the costs of connecting to GRU water and wastewater systems.
+On September 7, 2023, the City Commission approved Resolution Number 2023-806, which governs the City's ConnectFree Program.
 Resolution Number 2023-806 clarifies that the ConnectFree Program can pay water and wastewater connection charges for new affordable housing units.
+That program generates revenues that the City can use to subsidize the costs of connecting new or existing structures to GRU water and wastewater systems.